giellalt/lang-fit/fit.md

-LEXICON v12persfar Only sg12, pl12 so far
+LEXICON v12pers Only sg12, pl12 so far

-LEXICON PRFPRC_OBLfkv is without nom sg from fkv
+LEXICON PRFPRC_OBL is without nom sg from fkv